 Principal Investigator Eligibility

-- The PI must have a primary appointment at an AREA-eligible institution.
+- The PI must have a primary appointment at an NIH R15-eligible institution.

 - While no minimum percent effort is specified, the principal investigator must demonstrate that adequate time will be devoted to ensuring the successful completion of the proposed project.